-In the first reading Moses reminds the people of Israel of their commitment and duty toward God.
+In the first reading Moses reminds the people of Israel of their commitment and duties toward God.
 It shows his appeal to them that they fear God and keep his commandments while he will bless them with a long life and a beautiful land.
-It shows also how they have to love God with all the cells of their life and take to heart his commandments and statutes.
+It shows also how they have to love God with all the organs of their body and take to heart his commandments and statutes.

 What is behind this text is the idea of obeying God as an exclusive and unique partner in his relationship with his people.
-There is also the idea that if the people of God remain faithful to the spirit of the covenant, God will reward them and cover all their spiritual and material needs.
+There is also the idea that when the people of God remain faithful to the spirit of the covenant, God reward them and cover all their spiritual and material needs.

-This text helps understand what is at stake in today's Gospel, as Jesus answers the question of the Scribe by stating that the heart of the Law is the love of God and the love of our neighbors.
+This text helps understand the point of today's Gospel, as Jesus answers the question of the Scribe by circumscribing the heart of the Law to the love of God and neighbors.